candrewlee14/candrewlee14.github.io/src/posts/2024-03-07_apple-vision-pro.md

     </div>

 My mind was completely fooled by the rhinos here.
-When they were walking right-to-left in my vision then turned to face me, the fourth-wall illusion in my brian shattered.
+When they were walking right-to-left in my vision then turned to face me, the fourth-wall illusion in my brain shattered.
 As they got closer, my heart started beating faster and when they got within arms reach, my flight-or-fight response kicked in.
 *"Woah woah woah, that's too close, big fella."*